Steenall/maze/readme.md

 - **cygwin-devel** for termios support (check when a key is pressed)
 - **gcc-core** to compile the c files
-- **make** for make the project with one command only
+- **make** to build the project in one command

 ## Play a game

 In your terminal, go to the bin directory and launch the file.

-If you are on windows and didn't install or add to the path the cygwin bin folder, you can :
+If you are on windows and want to run the game after building it, you can :

 - Add the bin folder of cygwin to the path
 - Copy the cygwin1.dll file from the bin folder of cygwin and paste it in the bin directory of the game